Bandolo/cabar_scraper/README.md

 # cabar_scraper
 ## How to Run the scraper
 ### Prerequisite
-The only prerequisite you need is to have python3 and above installed in your machine.
+The only prerequisite you need is to have python3 installed in your machine.

 ### Steps to follow
 - 1.)
 Fork this repository and download this whole directory to your local computer